caue-alves/caue-alves/README.md

 ## 👋 Hello!
 I'm Cauê!

 I'm a young programmer interested in NLP🤖, oriented object programming💻 and data science💾.
-Currently I'm working at [Val Personal Assistaint project](https://github.com/caue-alves/Assitente-Pessoal)👩, developed in Python, PHP in the back-end💾 and HTML and CSS in the front☀.
+Currently I'm working at @Val-Assistant 👩, developed in Python, PHP in the back-end💾 and HTML and CSS in the front☀.
 I develop in the languages Python, PHP and C#

 ## Contact